mort-de-cleopatre-ima-expo-top-expo-juin-paris-le-

 Clinamen at the Bourse de Commerce

-C.It's in the absolutely spectacular rotunda of the Bourse de Commerce that Céleste Boursier-Mougenot has set up this summer to present her latest creation: Clinamen, a multisensory, aquatic and musical installation of unprecedented scale.
-Under the dome of the institution, we discover a huge basin with a diameter of 18 meters, reflecting all the shades of the sky above.
-On this blue expanse, white porcelain cups drift about, carried by a gentle current, creating melodic and incantatory sounds that are sure to captivate.
+C.It is in the absolutely spectacular rotunda of the Bourse de Commerce that Céleste Boursier-Mougenot is setting up this summer to present us with his latest creation: Clinamen, a multisensory, aquatic and musical installation, of unprecedented scale.
+Under the dome of the institution, we discover an enormous basin measuring 18 meters in diameter, reflecting all the shades of the sky above.
+On this blue immense expanse, white porcelain cups drift around, carried by a gentle current, producing melodious and enchanting sounds that are sure to captivate.

 Céleste Boursier-Mougenot – Clinamen